Time is weird.

 Yesterday marked an entire month of my being in the UK/my not being in the US.

 – I am not as ashamed to be American as I thought I’d be.
 People are kinder and smarter and can separate individuals from monoliths.
 Also, from this perspective, the US is not all that bad.
-The UK is rampant with consumerism, fast fashion, pollution, ethnocentrism, classism, and gluttony too… just in different ways (Brexit, for starters).
+The UK is rampant with consumerism, fast fashion, pollution, ethnocentrism, classism, and gluttony too… just in different ways (Neoliberalism, my dudes!).
 Posh accents aside, ‘no one is righteous, not even one…’

 – Culture Shock is unforgiving and real.
 About a week ago, I found myself critiquing every last London thing and complaining/druging along in a way that was completely out of character for me.
 But talking with some other American friends here helped me realize that I wasn’t alone and maybe I wasn’t immune to the roller coaster arc of feelings my study abroad advisors warned me about.
 We laughed together at the things we now knew.